 Private companies must appoint at least one director - unless their articles of association stipulate more.
 A private company no longer has to appoint a company secretary, unless its articles of association expressly require it.
 A public company must have at least two directors and one formally qualified secretary.
 See the Companies House website for a detailed breakdown of directors' responsibilities.
 All company officers have important responsibilities in law.
 The key requirements are set out on the Companies House website.

-Can anyone be a company director?
+Can anyone be a director of a limited company?

 Generally, the members appoint people they believe will run the company properly on their behalf.
 These are the directors.
 The only restrictions are: they must not have been disqualified from acting as a company director (unless a court grants special permission); they must not be an undischarged bankrupt; and they must be at least 16-years-old.
 At least one company director must be an actual person.

 A registered office is the official limited company address to which Companies House is instructed by you to send notices, letters and reminders.
 To avoid delays or other problems, you should deal with all correspondence sent to this address promptly.
 If your company wishes to change its registered office address after formation, you must notify Companies House via Form AD01.